Labrador Retriever Dog Breed Caring and Family, Social Life, Physical Traits, Diet Information

 Labradors love swimming, so those who have access to a river, lake, or the ocean can treat their Labs with frequent swimming trips.
 Labrador Retrievers were bred to help fishermen bring back fish and other aquatic animals from the water.

 Labradors’ coats have double layers to make their skins waterproof.
-Their outer coats are designed to repel water to prevent the soft inner layer of the coat from getting wet.
+Their outer coats are designed to repel water to prevent the soft inner layer of the fur from getting wet.
 The inner coats of Labradors are soft and smooth to keep them warm by regulating their temperature when they swim in cold water.

 Are Labrador Retrievers Versatile Workers?

 Yes, Labrador Retrievers are versatile workers.
-Labradors’ patient nature, willingness to please and trainability make them the ideal breed for disability assistance.
+Labradors’ patient nature, willingness to please, and trainability make them the ideal breed for disability assistance.
 Labs are trained in many countries to assist those with autism or blindness.
 They also act as therapy dogs, rescue dogs, or perform detection and screening work for official agencies such as law enforcement.

 Are Labrador Retrievers Destructive?

 Yes, Labrador Retrievers can be destructive, but it is preventable.
 Many people choose labs because they are so intelligent.
 However, they tend to get bored when not physically and mentally stimulated.